 Throughout all of the academy modules, I was inspired by how participants were genuinely stimulated to take back their learning to share with their teams.
 For new approaches to be embedded locally there has to be local follow up and engagement across all levels.
 In practice, this presents a real challenge, and informed the design of the i-THRIVE Academy training modules to ensure it builds capacity and makes a sustainable difference to support system-wide transformation, ensuring that improving children and young people’s emotional health and well-being is everybody’s business.

 Would you like to participate in a Q&A?

-If you would like to take part in a Q&A to share your experiences in relation to implementing THRIVE and using the i-THRIVE approach to implementation, please get in touch with Bethan Morris at email@example.com.
+If you would like to take part in a Q&A to share your experiences in relation to implementing the THRIVE Framework and using the i-THRIVE Approach to Implementation, please get in touch with the team at firstname.lastname@example.org.